Veer-Ganesh/Radio-Drive/README.md

 # Test images are provided in camera , storage

     Step 1 : U can upload images from camera directory.
-(Typical use-case)[dont bulk upload]=> for now not designed for it
+(Typical use-case uploading from mobile)[dont bulk upload]=> for now not designed for prod

     Step 2 : Once uploaded.

-    Step 3 : Images from storage directory.
+    Step 3 : Search from images from storage directory.

 Note: